Construction Accidents

 Construction Site Safety Regulations

 To protect workers in Arizona and prevent construction injuries, OSHA enacted specific rules for different workplaces and types of occupations.
-For example, employers must provide their employees with personal protective equipment, safety guards on dangerous machinery, warning labels, etc. If an employee believes that their employer is not following OSHA standards, they can report it without retribution–in fact, it’s against the law for employers to retaliate against whistleblowers.
+For example, employers must provide their employees with personal protective equipment, safety guards on dangerous machinery, and warning labels.
+If an employee believes that their employer is not following OSHA standards, they can report it without retribution—in fact, it’s against the law for employers to retaliate against whistleblowers.
 Not following OSHA standards comes with heavy fines and other penalties.

 Although OSHA does not take on cases for injured workers, those in Arizona who have been hurt at their job site should look into filing for worker’s compensation.
 Most employers in Arizona are legally required to carry this type of insurance so that if one of their employees is ever injured while working, they will be taken care of.
 When you’ve been injured at work, workers’ compensation is meant to cover a variety of needs like medical bills, partial wage loss, and pain and suffering.
 If you’re not sure what your next steps should be, our experienced Glendale construction accident attorney is here to help.
 Contact Klink Law today for a free consultation.